 The federal government listed several species of salmon as threatened or endangered.
 The State of Washington chose to establish a local framework to determine what actions would be taken to protect these species and their habitat, rather than leave the decision-making process to non-resident agencies.
 The framework established includes an option for county governments to participate as Lead Entities for a given geographic area.

-The Klickitat County Department of Natural Resources is the the Lead Entity in this program for the Klickitat Lead Entity area, which covers Water Resource Inventory Areas (WRIA) 29b, 30, and 31, including the Columbia River extending from the confluence with the White Salmon River upstream to the confluence with the Yakima River.
+Klickitat County is the the Lead Entity for the Klickitat Lead Entity.
+This area includes Water Resource Inventory Areas 29b (White Salmon), 30 (Klickitat), and 31 (Rock-Glade).
+It also includes the Columbia River extending from the confluence with the White Salmon River upstream to the confluence with the Yakima River.

-Background information for this program is available on the Washington State Recreation and Conservation Office's Salmon Recovery Website.
+Background information for the lead entity program is available on the Washington State Recreation and Conservation Office's Salmon Recovery Website.

 Salmon Habitat Recovery Strategy

-The Klickitat Lead Entity Salmon Recovery Strategy documents the vision for local salmonid recovery and the goals and other components for salmon habitat recovery and protection in the Klickitat Lead Entity’s geographic area.
+The Klickitat Lead Entity Salmon Recovery Strategy 2021 (PDF) document outlines the vision for local salmonid recovery and the goals and other components for salmon habitat recovery and protection in the Klickitat Lead Entity’s geographic area.

 Salmon Recovery Project Grants